We're here to help.

 This brief assignment is Columbia’s version of the classic Why Essay, and the key to every good Why Essay is solid, specific research.
 Spend some quality time with the Columbia website or, if you can, on a campus tour.
 Ask questions, take notes, and dig to find specific people, programs, and experiences that excite you.
 In the end, you’ll need to go beyond simply listing the things that appeal to you.
 (For once you can write in full sentences!)
 You will need to make a more personal point: what do your interests reveal about YOU?

 Now, revisit the question.
 Columbia doesn’t just want to know why you want to go there, but specifically what you “value.”
 Examining your research, ask yourself: what is the common thread in everything I have written down?
 Is it being a part of a global community?
 Once in a lifetime research opportunities?
 Something more abstract and philosophical?
 Imagine you’re writing a mission statement.
 In describing what you value about Columbia, how can you reveal what you value, period?
 Maybe an interest in a cappella points at an appreciation for collaborative working environments.
 Or perhaps your entrepreneurial aspirations will be fulfilled by Columbia’s unique Innovation and Entrepreneurship program.
-In some ways, this question is similar to the first required list, so be sure you don’t recycle too many of the same words and concepts.
-In fact, you should consider writing the essay before any of the lists since this is your primary opportunity to speak to admissions in your own voice.
+Whatever the case may be, you should consider writing this essay before any of the lists, since this is your primary opportunity to speak to admissions in your own voice!